 Ah, the dreaded puppy toilet training regime.

 Not to worry, you’ll both get the hang of it with practice and a little bit of patience.
-Here are some potty training tips to get you on the same page:
+Here are some potty-training puppy tips to get you on the same page:

 PRO TIP: We won’t lie – accidents will happen in those first few weeks!
 During this period, an enzyme cleaner will be your best friend.
 Be prepared to take on cleaning duties a lot more than you’re used to.
 You won’t be doing it for too long, chin up!

-Rhythm is key: A great way to tackle puppy toilet training is to create a schedule around toilet breaks.
+A great way to tackle puppy toilet training is to create a schedule around toilet breaks, which will be made that bit easier with this new puppy tip.
 Make sure to give the loo a visit after: